Christmas Wrapping: Writing

 In 1981, ZE Records asked each of its artists to record a Christmas song for a compilation album, A Christmas Record.
 The Waitresses were in the middle of a difficult tour and the Christmas song commission was "the last thing we wanted", Butler said later.

 Butler wrote the song that August, assembling it from assorted unused riffs.
 He finished the lyrics in a taxi on the way to the recording studio, Electric Lady Studios in Greenwich Village.
 Butler said the lyrics came from his hatred of Christmas: "Everybody I knew in New York was running around like a bunch of fiends.
 It wasn't about joy.
 It was something to cope with."
 The bassist, Tracy Wormworth, was inspired by Bernard Edwards' bassline on the recently released "Good Times" by Chic.

 Written while hip hop music was beginning to gain prominence, "Christmas Wrapping" is "almost rapped" by Donahue.
 Its title, a pun on "rapping", alludes to the 1979 song "Christmas Rappin'" by Kurtis Blow.
 Butler said he did not really think of Donahue's performance as a rap, as it was a new musical form, but said: "It was OK for a white guy to tell a story but tell it in rhythmic verse.
 And, it does have a melody, just three notes because Patty was no belter, but she’s a good enough actress that she could act it out."
 Butler said he also liked the meaning of "wraparound", as the story is circular.

 Lyrics

-"Christmas Wrapping" is told from the perspective of a busy single woman adamant not to participate in the exhausting Christmas season.
-On Christmas Eve, she runs to a grocery store to buy cranberries, where she meets an attractive man she has been interested in for a year, bringing her Christmas "to a very happy ending".
+"Christmas Wrapping" is told from the perspective of a busy single woman who declines to participate in the exhausting Christmas season.
+On Christmas Eve, she seeks cranberries at a grocery store, where she encounters a man she has been interested in all year, bringing her Christmas "to a very happy ending".
 In the final refrain, she admits that she "couldn't miss this one this year".